Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 - Not awaiting an auto-retrying expectation, such as `toBeVisible()` -- these assertions will retry until the assertion passes or the timeout is reached.
 However, they are async, so must be awaited.
 See full list [here](https://playwright.dev/docs/test-assertions#auto-retrying-assertions).
 - Not awaiting elements in the order in which they appear on the page -- network requests may be slower on CI than locally.
 By awaiting each element as it appears, the subsequent elements are given time to appear and can help avoid timing problems which cause tests to be flaky.
 - Not accounting for timing issues when awaiting short-lived elements -- for example, after a user clicks on a button, a loader may appear while waiting for some work to finish, then disappear when the work is done.
 The test may expect the loader to appear and disappear.
 However, depending on how quickly the work finishes, the loader may appear and disappear before Playwright has checked for its existence.
 Use `Promise.all` to ensure that the check for the element is fired before the button is clicked and the loader's appearance isn't missed.
 See more discussion [here](https://github.com/microsoft/playwright/issues/5470#issuecomment-1285640689) and an illustrated example [here](https://tally-b.medium.com/the-illustrated-guide-to-using-promise-all-in-playwright-tests-af7a98af3f32).
+- Not ensuring that values entered into input fields are set in state before submitting a form -- Playwright acts as a very fast user and tests may be faster in CI than locally.
+If a form is submitted before an input value has been set in state, then the form will be submitted without a value for that input.
+After entering a value in an input, check that the input has the correct value (`await expect(input).toHaveValue('expectedValue')`) before submitting the form (`await submitButton.click()`).

 ### Troubleshooting Flaky Tests in CI